marionettejs/backbone.marionette/readme.md

 *Slogan goes here*

 Backbone provides a solid foundation for building web applications, but it famously offers nothing more.
-Marionette expands on this foundation, offering a robust View layer and tools for application architecture, all while staying true to Backbone's commitment to simplicity and flexibility.
+Marionette builds on this foundation, offering a robust View layer and tools for application architecture while staying true to Backbone's commitment to simplicity and flexibility.

 For documentation, downloads, and other resources visit our website at [marionette.js.com](http://marionettejs.com).